mishraabhay2010/documents/docs/runbuild.md

-# Onboarding Tutorial for New Joiners
+# Onboarding Tutorial for New Joiners in the Team

 ## Part 2: Project Run, Build, and Deployment

 ### Introduction
-- Overview of the steps involved in running, building, and deploying the project.
+- Overview of the steps involved in running, building, and deploying the project
 - Importance of understanding the build and deployment process.

 ### Running the Project